islomar/islomar.github.io/_posts/2025-03-16-questions-and-answers-bilbostack-2024.md

 # Questions and Answers from My Talk at BilboStack 2024

-When at the wonderful [BilboStack](https://bilbostack.com/){:target="_blank"}{:rel="noopener noreferrer"} I finished [my talk on Continuous Deployment](/slides-and-resources-talk-bilbostack-2024) (I’ll never tire of repeating that it was just an excuse to talk about “what really matters”, which is the ability to deliver value in a continuous and sustainable way, while enjoying the journey), I was informed that there were no questions 😱
+When at the wonderful [BilboStack](https://bilbostack.com/){:target="_blank"}{:rel="noopener noreferrer"} I finished [my talk on Continuous Deployment](/slides-and-resources-talk-bilbostack-2024) (I’ll never get tired of repeating that it was just an excuse to talk about “what really matters”, which is the ability to deliver value in a continuous and sustainable way, while enjoying the journey), I was informed that there were no questions 😱
 In my experience, when that happens it means the level of boredom was astronomical and the message didn’t land at all 😅

 Luckily, it seems the explanation was less dramatic: there was some problem with the application that collected the questions (was a test missing? 😜).
 The organizers were kind enough to send them to me afterwards, so I’ll try to answer them in this post.